thunderbird/webext-docs/menus.rst

       :name: ``targetElementId``
       :type: (integer)

-      The identifier of the clicked element, available as info.targetElementId in the menus.onShown, onClicked or onclick event.
+      The identifier of the clicked element, available as ``info.targetElementId`` in the :ref:`menus.onShown` and :ref:`menus.onClicked` events.

 .. api-header::